Walter Reuther: Cesar Chavez and the United Farm Workers, 1965

 In December 1965, Reuther visited Cesar Chavez and the striking grape growers in Delano, California.
 Two months earlier, Reuther's brother and colleague, Roy, had visited the striking farmworkers.
 Upon returning from his visit, Roy urged Walter to support Chavez.
 At that time, Chavez's struggle for workers' rights was little known to the American public, but Reuther's visit garnered national media attention, making it difficult for the growers to ignore the striking grape pickers.
-During the trip, Reuther marched with Chavez and his fellow strikers, carrying picket signs reading "Huelga."
-Reuther also spoke to packed union hall, declaring, "This is not your strike, this is our strike!"
+During the trip, Reuther marched with Chavez and his fellow strikers, carrying picket signs reading "Huelga".
+Reuther also spoke to a packed union hall, declaring, "This is not your strike, this is our strike!"
 He pledged that the UAW would provide $7,500 per month to the United Farm Workers' strike fund for the duration of the strike.

 Upon returning to Detroit, Reuther contacted Senator Robert F. Kennedy, who was on the Senate Labor Committee, requesting that Kennedy visit Chavez in Delano to learn about and support the farmworkers.
 Kennedy obliged, ultimately becoming the most visible supporter of the farmworkers' movement.
 Reuther visited Chavez many times, including once during Chavez's hunger strike.
 During that visit, Reuther made a $50,000 donation to Chavez's struggle to which Chavez said, "Walter, you have given me great confidence."
 Reuther replied, "You will prevail for your cause is just."
-In honor of the Reuther brothers' early and sustained support, the United Farm Workers named a building at their Delano headquarters the "Roy Reuther Administration Building."
+In honor of the Reuther brothers' early and sustained support, the United Farm Workers named a building at their Delano headquarters the "Roy Reuther Administration Building".